arquolo/glow/README.md

 Tested on ArchLinux, Ubuntu 18.04/20.04, Windows 10.

 ## Structure
-- `glow.*` - core parts, available out the box
+- `glow.*` - Core parts, available out the box
+- `glow.cv.*` - Tools for computer vision tasks
-- `glow.io.*` - IO wrappers to access data in convenient formats
+- `glow.io.*` - I/O wrappers to access data in convenient formats
 - `glow.transforms` - Some custom-made augmentations for data
-- `glow.nn.` - Neural nets and building blocks for them
+- `glow.nn` - Neural nets and building blocks for them
 - `glow.metrics` - Metric to use while training your neural network

 ## Core features